sandeegar/RestApiChallenge/readMe.md

 Go to the root directory under RestApiChallenge browse your testNG.xml  right click and select Run as >>run TestNG Suite

 ## To view Report
-Go to test-output/Default suite/Default test.html
+Go to the root directory under RestApiChallenge/test-output/Suite1/all-tests.html